En Thangai (1952 film): Production

 The pre-production crew at Central Studios, Coimbatore, initially planned to merge the plays Parasakthi by Pavalar Balasundaram and En Thangai by T. S. Natarajan to make a film.
 However, Natarajan disagreed with the idea; En Thangai was ultimately made as a single film directed by Ch.
 Narayana Murthy.
 Thiruchi Loganathan was initially cast as the lead actor; however, after a few scenes were shot, he was removed as Narayana Murthy was not impressed.
 Unsuccessful attempts were earlier made to have Sivaji Ganesan, who portrayed the role on stage, do the same onscreen.
 The role ultimately went to M. G. Ramachandran.
-This movie was produced in competition with Parasakthi, and was released few months earlier than Parasakthi.
-Both movies turned out to be popular in box office.

 Soundtrack

 The music was composed by C. N. Pandurangan.
-Lyrics were written by Bharathidasan, A. Maruthakasi, Saravanabavananthar, Suratha, Ki.
-Rajagopal and Narasimman.
-Singers are P. S. Govindhan and C. S. Pandiyan.
-Playback singers are A. M. Rajah, T. A. Mothi, M. L. Vasanthakumari, P. Leela, A. P. Komala, A. G. Rathnamala, K. V. Janaki and N. Lalitha.

 Reception

 The film was a success in box office.
 Film historian Randor Guy wrote in 2008 that the film will be "Remembered for its emotion drenched storyline and MGR’s role as a loving brother, considered by critics as one of his best performances ever."
 The film was remade in Telugu as Na Chellelu (1953) with the same team.
-It was remade by L. V. Prasad in Hindi as Chhoti Bahen (1959).
+It was remade by L. V. Prasad in Hindi as Chhoti Bahen (1959), and in Odia as Punar Milana.